Hendrik Munnichhoven

 In 1648 he joined the service of Magnus Gabriel De la Gardie in Prague; he accompanied De la Gardie to Leipzig, Riga and Stockholm during the next years.
 He performed several portraits of De la Gardie and his relatives.
 When Queen Christina abdicated in 1654 he moved to Charles X Gustav of Sweden's services and portraited in the following years the King and Queen Hedvig Eleonora.

 In 1660 he moved to Riga, but his stay there was short-lived and he returned to Stockholm, where he died in 1664.
 His older sister Barbara Swever took over his paint shop.

 Works

 Of his Swedish production, he performed including three major paintings for De la Gardie, a painting of Hercules, Venus and Cupid, Venus with a full-length and one with Mars on a drum.
 Although these works have been lost, there are a number of surviving portraits of Munnichhoven own as well as copies of others' works.
 His works include the large double portrait of De la Gardie and Countess Palatine Maria Eufrosyne of Zweibrücken, as well as that of Beata Elisabet von Königsmarck.

-He should not be confused with the Dutch painter Hendrick Munniks.